[Last updated: 1 February 2026, unless otherwise noted]

 Financial statements.
 Generally, three years of audited financial statements are required.

 Operating history.
-An operating history of three years is generally required.
+An operating history of three years is generally required for a main market listing, and one year for a Growth Market listing.

 Management continuity.
 Nasdaq Dubai does not require any specific period of continuity of management.